MGM to pay millions in US mass-shooting settlement | DW | 03.10.2019

 Two days prior, on the anniversary of the shooting, the company had posted a silent video on Twitter to commemorate the victims.

 Both sides said an independent administrator would be responsible for making the payments to the victims' families.
-The process is excepted to finish by next year.
+The process is expected to be complete by next year.

 cmb/msh (AP, Reuters)